merlos/gtfs-api/README.md

 ### Testing Import/Export
 __TODO__

-There is a set of fake feeds to run some tests on the folder /test/fixtures/feed_***
+There is a set of fake feeds to run some tests.
+These feeds are available on the folder `/test/fixtures/feed/`

- * feed_panama/: Basic feed with two agencies (metro,mibus), each agency has a route (linea1, alb-mar) and each route has two trips (linea1-i,linea1-r | alb-mar-i, alb-mar-r).
+ * `feed_panama/`: Basic feed with two agencies (metro,mibus), each agency has a route (linea1, alb-mar) and each route has two trips (linea1-i,linea1-r | alb-mar-i, alb-mar-r).

- * full_feed/: A feed with all the files.
+ * `full_feed/`: A feed with all the files.

 ## Generating the API documentation